genesiscommunitysuccess/docs/versioned_docs/version-2023.1/04_web/02_web-components/03_interaction/05_dropdown-menu.md

 ...
 ```

-2. Write the codeblock that will create the subitems.
+2. Write the codeblock that creates the subitems.
 In this example, menu item 3 has a submenu, which itself has two further submenus.

 ```ts
 const DropdownMenuItems = [